eborden/JS-Pattern-Matching/README.md

 console.log([b, a] = [a, b]);
 ```

 Inherently this operation is matching a pattern.

-It returns the given array in spyder monkey (one of the few engines supporting destructuring).
+In spyder monkey (one of the few engines supporting destructuring) it returns the matched array.
 This can be a useful tool.

 Consider the following statement: